arter97/immich-native/README.md

  * `mimalloc` is deliberately disabled as this is a native install and sharing system library makes more sense.

- * `pgvector` is used instead of `pgvecto.rs` that the official Immich uses to remove an additional Rust build dependency.

- * Microservice and machine-learning's host is opened to 0.0.0.0 in the default configuration.
+ * Machine-learning's host is opened to 0.0.0.0 in the default configuration.
 This behavior is changed to only accept 127.0.0.1 during installation.

  * Only the basic CPU configuration is used.
 Hardware-acceleration such as CUDA is unsupported.
 In my personal experience, importing about 10K photos on a x86 processor doesn't take an unreasonable amount of time (less than 30 minutes).